lagom/lagom/docs/manual/scala/guide/cluster/ReadSideSlick.md

 ## Application Loader

 The Lagom Application loader needs to to be configured for Slick persistence.
-This can be done by extending the `SlickPersistentComponents` class like so:
+This can be done by mixing in the `SlickPersistentComponents` class like so:

 @[load-components](code/docs/home/scaladsl/persistence/SlickBlogApplicationLoader.scala)